shobhit45/currency-calculator/README.md

 # currency-calculator
-using currency calculator you can calculate value from anyone currency to any other currency of the world
+using currency calculator you can calculate value from anyone currency to any other currency of the world , visit the link given of the site and get the value of your currency https://currency-calculator-green.vercel.app/
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.